Carmen Ohio

 Band director Jack Evans and arranger Richard Heine adapted the song to the brass band for which Ohio State is famous.
 The sound of chimes from the Orton Hall bell tower (which themselves are based on the Westminster Quarters) were added as an introduction to the song.

-Small selections of the lyrics, arranged at random, may be found on campus in the Ohio Union building.
+Small selections of the lyrics, arranged at random, are found on campus in the Ohio Union building.

 The tune may also be recognized as the same in the hymn "Come Christians, Join To Sing", Text: 1843 by Christian H. Bateman (1813–1889).

 Music: Spanish melody; arr. by David Evans in 1927, (1874–1948), Words originally written for "Sacred Melodies for Children" published in Edinburgh, Scotland, 1843.
 With slight variations, the tune is used for a variety of other hymn texts, including "When This Passing World Is Done."